-On our long road trips, we try to squash boredom by playing a game called Hesitate.
+On our long road trips, we try to squash boredom by playing a travel game called Hesitate.
 One person comes up with a category, let’s say “cars”.
 The others take turns naming car brands or models very quickly.
 If a person takes a second and hesitates, they are out.
 When the round is over, the next person calls out a category and the game continues again until the family decides we are done with the game and don’t want to play anymore.
 This game is a classic road trip game we have been playing since our youngest was 7.
-Not only is it a great game for adults it will also keep our kids entertained with road trip activities during our long drives around the country.
+Not only is it one of our favorite travel games for adults it will also keep our kids entertained with road trip activities during our long drives around the country.

 From Karolina&Patryk at Lazy Travel Blog

 One of the interesting ways to spend valuable time during a long journey is to do some personal development exercises.
 My husband and I bought ‘Louise Hay Heal Your Life Workbook’.
 Even though we have known each other for years, we were surprised to hear each other’s stories.
 Talking about our childhood strengthens our bond every time we do it.
 Not only it is a great way to kill the boredom during a long road trip but also it’s also the beginning of a very interesting conversation.

 What You Need for Discovering New Things About Your Partner

 - Of course I had to check Louise Hay out after reading this suggestion.
 I’m so impressed with her program.
 Here’s where you can check out Louise Hay Heal Your Life Workbook for yourself.
 Also great for a road trip is the audio version of the original book that the workbook is based on.